 As the population gets older and the risks of frailty and ill health increase there is a need to develop effective interventions to prevent or delay the onset of chronic disease and treatments that will support and increase in healthy life expectancy.
 This will also promote social and economic dividends.

-Technology can be a powerful tool in the care and support of older people, and when used to improve daily contact, instead of replacing it - the results can be life and service changing.
+Technology can be a powerful tool in the support of older people, and when used to improve daily contact with specially trained human beings, instead of replacing it - the results can be life and service changing.
 In this talk you'll learn about several ways you can improve outcomes for older people and your services by putting daily contact at the heart of what you do.

 A look across Care City’s work as a Test Bed, which is seeking to transform how we find, treat and manage long-term conditions, by empowering support staff across health and care with the latest digital technology.